 US Treasury Yield Curve (1-year to 30-years) (October 2020 to October 2022) (Chart 3)

 The shape of the US Treasury yield curve – remaining inverted near -50-bps – alongside rising Fed rate hike odds continues to be a tailwind for the US Dollar.
 US real rates (nominal less inflation expectations) are lingering near yearly and multi-decade highs, reinforcing the rally.
 Resilient Fed rate hike expectations are still a source of organic strength for the US Dollar, and problems abroad, for the British Pound, the Euro, and the Japanese Yen, are providing a meaningful cushion on pullbacks.

 CFTC COT US Dollar Futures Positioning (October 2020 to October 2022) (Chart 4)

-Finally, looking at positioning, according to the CFTC’s COT for the week ended October 18, speculators slightly decreased their net-long US Dollar positions to 32,708 contracts from 32,814 contracts.
-A lack of change in positioning is not necessarily a surprise, given the sideways trading experienced by the US Dollar after the reporting period ended.
+Finally, looking at positioning, according to the CFTC’s COT for the week ended October 4, speculators slightly increased their net-long US Dollar positions to 31,691 contracts from 30,609 contracts.
+A more significant rise in net-long positioning should be anticipated moving forward, given the rally by the US Dollar after the reporting period ended.
 Overall, US Dollar positioning remains near its most net-long levels in over five years; the long US Dollar trade is still overcrowded.

 Trade Smarter – Sign up for the DailyFX Newsletter